Day Pitney: Merger and post-merger history

 In October 2006, Pitney Hardin LLP and Day, Berry & Howard LLP announced that they were merging to form Day Pitney LLP.
 The law blog Above the Law, reviewing the announced merger in advance of its execution, questioned whether the move would be enough to give the new firm a foothold in the highly competitive New York legal market.
 The merger was carried out in January 2007.

 In 2015 the firm was one of two sued for allegedly overbilling a client in a major Connecticut medical malpractice suit.
 In 2016 and 2019, the firm expanded in the Florida market by merging with smaller boutique firms, Chapin, Ballerano and Cheslack, and Richman Greer, respectively.

 In 2020 the firm employed 268 attorneys in 13 offices.
-When the COVID-19 virus struck the United States, management imposed a 15 percent pay reduction on all staff.
-By October 2020, however, so many clients faced new legal difficulties due to the economic effects of the virus that business had increased to the point management restored full pay again.